The VAMPY Experience

 Code of Conduct

 VAMPY participants and their parents will be asked to sign a Code of Conduct which states that the student will abide by the rules of the camp and by the standards of conduct set forth by the teachers, counselors, and staff.
-It also stipulates conditions for use of the Internet.
-In addition, the Code of Conduct states that students may not leave campus unless a parent/guardian has made prior written arrangements.
+It also stipulates conditions for use of the Internet in classes.
+In addition, the Code of Conduct states that students may not leave campus unless a parent/guardian has made prior written arrangements, and parent visits are discouraged.
 Finally, it emphasizes the severe consequences—being sent home without refund of registration fee—if a student is found with tobacco products, illegal drugs, or alcohol; or if a student endangers their own health or welfare or that of others.
 This Code of Conduct exists to insure a safe and enjoyable experience for all.

 We have experience working with students who require assistance getting around campus, have dietary restrictions, need specific learning accommodations, have ongoing medical conditions, and/or have other special needs.
 Please let us know about any accommodations for your child.
 If a student needs to take medication or shots during the camp, the medication and written instructions from a physician should be provided.
-If you have any questions of concerns, don’t hesitate to contact us at email@example.com or by calling (270) 745-6323.
+If you have any questions or concerns, don’t hesitate to contact us at firstname.lastname@example.org or by calling (270) 745-6323.